IgnaceMenace/DotFiles/README.md

 # Color chart
 The color chart html file contain all the colors I usually use
 # Road map
-- Create an alternative with Rust based tools (because I'm stupid)
-  - Zellij instead of tmux
-  - helix instead of neovim
-  - alacritty or wez's term instead of foot
-  - starchip instead of powerlevel10k
-- Maintain neovim configuration
+- Create a dark solarized and/or Arch and/or NixOS equivalent
 - Create a container file with the tools i need for dev (nvim tmux ranger etc)
-- A NixOS config file
-- Touchpad configuration with libinput-gestures
+- Touchpad configuration with sway 1.8
 - X11 based window maanger configuration for compatibility for Ms Teams or else
 - wayland based policy kit to be free from xwayland